ibook Published March 2013 by: Documentary-Photos

 First published in hardback by: Latimer Press 1976 & St Martins Press USA 1978 (out of print)

 Irish Travellers play an important but often overlooked role in Irish culture.
-In this evocative and memorable book, Janine Wiedel transports us to the heart of the Tinker (now called Traveller) community of the 1970s.
-The book presents photographs and words amassed over the course of a five-year study of this resilient people at a crucial moment in their history.
+In this evocative and memorable book, we are transported to the heart of the Tinker (now called Traveller) community of the 1970s.
+The book presents photographs by Janine Wiedel and transcripts by Martina O’Fearadhaigh amassed over the course of a five-year study of this resilient people at a crucial moment in their history.
 As their skills of tinsmithing, flower-making and spoon-mending, became redundant to 20th century needs, their traditional nomadic lifestyle was also under threat from the centralising force of the Irish Government.

 153 pages 83 b&w photographs